aspose-cells-cloud/aspose-cells-cloud-docs/en/docker/storage/_index.md

 ## Custom Storage Configuration ##

-Re‑specify the storage profile when you need to use a custom storage folder for Aspose.Cells Cloud images.
+Specify a custom storage profile when you need to use a different folder for Aspose.Cells Cloud data.

 ```bash
 docker run -d \